Photography Without a Light Meter

 In a February 2017 posting on his website, film camera enthusiast Mike Eckman suggested a more general guideline: set your shutter to the inverse of the ASA film speed number and your aperture to f/8.
 Calling it the “Outdoor 8 Rule,” Eckman wrote that one lesson beginning film photographers need to understand is that, to get a usable image, it’s not necessary to make a perfect exposure.

 Indeed, as some of his readers pointed out, toy film cameras operate at roughly these settings when used with ASA 100 film.
 The Kodak Ektar H35 camera I had been contemplating and eventually came to own was one instance of this.
-The more I used my inexpensive half-frame camera, the more Eckman’s point was driven home: if I shot with a forgiving film like Fujifilm Fujicolor 200 at the camera’s set exposure settings of 1/100 sec. at f/9.5, or the rough equivalent of 1/125 sec. at f/8, I could expect at least passably decent exposures across a wide range of lighting scenarios.
+The more I used my inexpensive half-frame camera, the more Eckman’s point was driven home: if I shot with a forgiving film like Agfa APX 100 at the camera’s set exposure settings of 1/100 sec. at f/9.5, or the rough equivalent of 1/125 sec. at f/8, I could expect at least passably decent exposures across a wide range of lighting scenarios.
+And that is exactly what I got.

 Exposure Value (EV)